Conditions and Conditionals¶

 Combining conditions¶

-You can join conditions together using the words and
+You can join conditions together using the words and, or and not

 So, now we know about conditions.
 One very important thing we can do with them